Peeragogy/Peeragogy_ChatBot/README.md

   We believe the most powerful knowledge isn't passively received; it's actively *created together*.
 In an era increasingly shaped by AI, we asked: How can AI become a true *learning partner*, not just a tool?
 Pyragogy emerged as the answer—a vision for a future where humans and AI learn in symbiosis, generating transformative insights through dynamic partnership.

 - **The Journey (How): Learning by Doing, Co-Creating with AI**
-  PeeragogyBot wasn't built by seasoned developers.
+  PyragogyBot wasn't built by seasoned developers.
 It was brought to life through a unique **Pyragogical process**:
   - **Human Partner:** Fabrizio Terzi, starting with minimal initial technical expertise.
   - **AI Partner:** "Gino," an AI assistant, acting as a collaborator, documenter, and coding peer.
   - **Method:** A hands-on **learning-by-doing** adventure.
 Every feature, every line of code, emerged from this collaborative dialogue, navigating the complexities of tools like Flowise and NeonDB step-by-step.
 It's an exploration of AI as a *knowledge peer*, learning *with*, *from*, and *for* us.